GeoAnalytic-code/daas-catseaice/readme.md

    ```

 ## Details
-The fill process will query the NIC and CIS websites and save any weekly ice charts it finds to a SQLite database.
+The fill process will query the NIC and CIS websites and save metadata about any weekly ice charts it finds to a SQLite database.
 The write process with export a static STAC catalog structure from the database, orgainized in terms of Datasource, Region, and Year.
+The actual icechart data remains at the locations (at the National Ice Center or Canadian Ice Service) it was originally found.
+This
+means that the catalog may become stale if the files are moved, renamed, or removed.

 <!-- ROADMAP -->